Introducing Corrections to the Reflectance of Graphene by Light Emission: Introduction

+Since graphene lacks an energy bandgap, unlike semiconductors, it is naturally expected that the impact of light emission on its optical properties is negligible.
+However, electrons that have absorbed light undergo various relaxation processes towards the ground state,~\cite{Song2013b,Massicotte2021} generally involving luminescence contributions.
+For instance, Lui {\it et al.}~\cite{Lui2010} and Suemoto {\it et al.}~\cite{Suemoto2013} have reported that graphene and graphite emit light under femtosecond laser pulse excitation, respectively.
+In this paper, we demonstrate that, despite the tiny branching ratio of light emission to absorption, light emission constitutes the primary correction to visible reflectance, thanks to the substantial absorption of graphene.
+We have found this notable feature for the first time by leveraging both the destructive interference effects of substrates and the coherence of the multilayer structure.
+Additionally, we can show that light emission significantly contributes to enhancing the visibility of graphene on a substrate.

-In this paper, we use a transfer-matrix method to define coherent and incoherent corrections to the reflectance of multilayer graphene (on SiO$_2$/Si substrates) that are caused by light emission after the graphene absorbs the incident light.
-The coherent corrections depend on only two parameters; one is the branching ratio of the coherent light emission to the absorbed energy and the other is the phase ($+$ or $-$) of the emitted light, both of which are assumed to be independent of layer numbers ($N$).
-The contrasts (reflectivities) calculated using these phenomenologically determined parameters have a reasonable agreement with measured ones for various layer numbers.
-We find that even though the branching ratio that determines the strength of light emission is less than one percent, the coherent components become a main part of the corrections to the reflectance due to the nature of its coherence that enhances the reflection amplitude by additive interference.
-Moreover, based on the fact that the phase of the electric field of the absorbed light is being transcribed into the emitted light amplitude, we identify the origin of the coherent components as the coherent photon emission stimulated by the incident light.
-Meanwhile, Raman effect is explained as the incoherent corrections.
-This conclusion is obtained independent of the values of two parameters.
+In this study, we delineate coherent and incoherent corrections to the reflectance of multilayer graphene (on SiO$_2$/Si substrates) caused by the light it emits after absorbing incident light.
+The coherent corrections are dependent on only two parameters: the branching ratio (${\cal B}$) of coherent light emission to absorbed light and the phase ($+$ or $-$) of the emitted light.
+Both parameters are assumed to be independent of the number of layers ($N$) and the wavelength of light.
+Contrasts (reflectivities) calculated using these phenomenologically determined parameters show reasonable agreement with measured values for various $N$.
+Despite the branching ratio, determining the strength of light emitted from a graphene monolayer, being less than one percent, the coherent components become the primary corrections to the reflectance of multilayer graphene.
+This is due to the coherence increasing the amplitude of reflection through constructive interference.
+Furthermore, based on the observation that the phase of reflection and transmission coefficients of each layer translates into the amplitude of the emitted light, we hypothesize that the origin of the coherent components is coherent light emission stimulated by the incident light.
+Meanwhile, the Raman effect is explained as incoherent corrections.
+These conclusions are independent of the specific values of the two parameters.

+Recently, the optical constants of single-layer graphene were measured with high accuracy.~\cite{Castriota2019,El-Sayed2021} However, classical electromagnetic models were employed for fitting and interpreting the results.
+Our approach advances the physical understanding of the measured optical constants of single-layer graphene to a more fundamental level, incorporating principles of quantum electrodynamics that describe the creation of photons (light emission).
+Moreover, our formulation is versatile and generally applicable to any layered material and superlattice, promising an accurate description of their optical processes.